trishakarki667/DATA3001-data-racing-4/README.md

 | STEERING  |  Steering (-1.0 (full lock left) to 1.0 (full lock right)) |
 | WORLDPOS X/Y  |  World space X/Y position |

-Additional variables that were included in the 2024 are shown below along with their corresponding variable names:
+&nbsp;&nbsp;&nbsp;&nbsp;Additional variables that were included in the 2024 are shown below along with their corresponding variable names:

 | Variable       | Corresponding Variable |
 |:-----------|:----|